 Choose the same keywords and phrases you know your customers are looking

-20. Adding Photos to Google Maps and Google Search From Google My Business
+20. Adding Photos to Google Maps and Google Search From Google Business Profile

 21. What are Google Reviews?

-22. Do Customer Reviews Show Up on Your Google My Business Listing?
+22. Do Customer Reviews Show Up on Your Google Business Listing?

-Yes, customer reviews show up on your Google My Business profile.
-The one- to five-star rating at the top of your Google My Business listing as it appears in search results and on Google Maps is determined by the number of positive ratings you receive from customer reviews.
+Yes, customer reviews show up on your Google Business Profile.
+The 1 to 5 star rating at the top of your Google Business listing (as it appears in search results and on Google Maps) is determined by the number of positive ratings you receive from customer reviews.

-Google reviews are important for potential customers who are still in the “research phase” of making a purchase, said Mulqueen of Odd Dog Media.
+Google reviews are important for potential customers who are still in the “research phase” of making a purchase.
 People who see great reviews are more likely to try your company instead of your competitors.
-And those Google star ratings are “the most crucial ones,” he said.
+And those Google star ratings are the most crucial ones.

 23. How Can You Get Good Reviews on Google?